 Descamps "demonstrate[d]" the very "point" that the mention of a fact or term in a Shepard document does not automatically render the fact or term an element of conviction.
-570 U.S. at 268.
-The government tried to rely on an admission to "breaking and entering" in Mr. Descamps's plea colloquy, arguing that the reliability of record of conviction documents overrode the fact that it agreed the manner of unlawful entry was not an element of the offense.
+Descamps, 570 U.S. at 268.
+In that case, the government tried to rely on an admission to "breaking and entering" in Mr. Descamps's plea colloquy, arguing that the reliability of record of conviction documents overrode the fact that it agreed the manner of unlawful entry was not an element of the offense.
 See Brief of Respondent-Appellee at 34, 49, Descamps v.
-United States, 570 U.S. 254 (2013), available at https://tinyurl.com/2x4tp6af (last visited Aug.
-31, 2022).
+United States, 570 U.S. 254 (2013), available at https://tinyurl.com/2x4tp6af (February 2, 2024).
 Rejecting this view, the Court found that non-elemental facts contained in record of conviction documents cannot be considered under the categorical approach regardless of the reliability of such documents.
-See Descamps, 570 U.S. at 268 ("At most, the colloquy showed that Descamps committed generic burglary, and so hypothetically could have been convinced under a law criminalizing that conduct.
-But that is just what we said in Taylor and elsewhere is not enough.") (citing Taylor, 495 U.S. at 600; Carachuri-Rosendo, 560 U.S. at 576 (emphasis in original)).
+See Descamps, 570 U.S. at 268 ("At most, the colloquy showed that Descamps committed generic burglary, and so hypothetically could have been convicted under a law criminalizing that conduct.
+But that is just what we said, in Taylor and elsewhere, is not enough.").

-Laguerre's "peek" to find divisibility therefore violated Mathis and Descamps.
-The BIA did not review a complete record of conviction or explain how the single Shepard document affirmed its conclusion under New Jersey law.
-It did not address the authoritative sources of New Jersey law that cause the routine inclusion of non-elemental facts in record of conviction documents.
+Using a "peek" to find divisibility solely based on the mention of a specific substance would therefore violate Mathis and Descamps.
+Authoritative sources of state law reflect the routine inclusion of non-elemental facts in Shepard documents.
 See, e.g., N.J.
 Ct.
-R. 3:7-3 (stating that a count of indictment can include information about the "means" through which an offense was committed); State v.
+R. 3:7-3 (stating a count of indictment can include information about the "means" of commission); State v.
 Dorn, 182 A.3d 938, 946 (N.J.
-2018) (stating that the New Jersey Constitution requires indictments to include facts to satisfy each element to avoid double jeopardy and allow the defendant to adequately prepare a defense); State v.
+2018) (stating the New Jersey Constitution requires indictments to include facts to satisfy each element to avoid double jeopardy and to allow the defendant to adequately prepare a defense); State v.
 Salter, 42 A.3d 196, 203 (N.J.
 Super.
 Ct.
 App.
 Div.
-2012) (an indictment must "'[set] forth all . . . critical facts and ... essential elements'... so as to enable defendant to prepare a defense") (quoting State v.
+2012) (an indictment must "[set] forth all . . . critical facts and . . . essential elements' . . .

+so as to enable defendant to prepare a defense.") (quoting State v.
 Wein, 404 A.2d 302, 305 (N.J.
-1979)).
+1979))).

 Several courts of appeals have applied this reasoning about non-elemental facts to find statutes indivisible.
-See, e.g., Hamilton, 889 F.3d at 698 (finding Oklahoma statute indivisible due to lack of certainty in part because "charging documents often allege additional facts that are not elements of the crime"); United States v.
+See, e.g., Harbin v.
+Sessions, 860 F.3d 58, 66 (2d Cir.
+2017) (discounting the probative value of certain New York case law as to means-or-elements because "the values of fair notice and avoidance of double jeopardy often demand that the government specify accusations in ways unrelated to a crime's elements"); see also, e.g., Hamilton, 889 F.3d at 698 (finding Oklahoma statute indivisible due to lack of certainty in part because "charging documents often allege additional facts that are not elements of the crime"); United States v.
 Edwards, 836 F.3d 831, 837 (7th Cir.
-2016) (finding a Wisconsin law indivisible in part because under state law "the complaint and information . . . must allege every element of the crime charged, but they may also (and usually do) include additional facts that need not be proved to the jury beyond a reasonable doubt"); Harbin v.
-Sessions, 860 F.3d 58, 66 (2d Cir.
-2017) (discounting the probative value of certain New York case law as to means-or-elements because "the values of fair notice and avoidance of double jeopardy often demand that the government specify accusations in ways unrelated to a crime's elements").
-Laguerre's holding is incorrect and unauthorized by law and must be reversed.
+2016) (finding Wisconsin statute indivisible in part because under state law "the complaint and information . . . must allege every element of the crime charged, but they may also (and usually do) include additional facts that need not be proved to the jury beyond a reasonable doubt").